 Early publications showed similarity between vertebrate body plans.
 As time wore on, Geoffroy Saint-Hilaire would grow bolder.

 Something that brought about Geoffroy Saint-Hilaire's change in approach was extensive experimentation with chick embryos.
 He didn't accept the Lamarckian view that acquired characteristics could be inherited, but he did realize that environmental changes could affect embryonic development.
-(He also anticipated the somewhat misguided recapitulation arguments later advanced by Ernst Haeckel.)
+Citing this and other breakthroughs, a 2021 BioSystems paper credited him as a predecessor of epigenetic evolutionary theory.
+Alas, he also anticipated the somewhat misguided recapitulation arguments later advanced by Ernst Haeckel.
 Yet it would be a mistake to think of Geoffroy Saint-Hilaire as an evolutionist in the modern sense of the term.
-Whereas Darwin saw species as having history, Geoffroy Saint-Hilaire instead saw the only the earth as having a consequential history.
+Whereas Darwin saw species as having history, Geoffroy Saint-Hilaire instead saw the only the Earth as having a consequential history.
 In his view, there was a particular path for life to follow, from simple to complex.
-But in order for the complex potential to be realized, the earth had to provide the embryo with the right conditions, which would more likely occur later rather than sooner.
+But in order for the complex potential to be realized, the Earth had to provide the embryo with the right conditions, which would more likely occur later rather than sooner.

 What Geoffroy Saint-Hilaire argued, something now widely accepted, is that organisms are related.
 Starting with relations between vertebrates, he later expanded his scope.
 He posited an evolutionary relationship between vertebrates and arthropods (bugs).
 You might remember hearing in school that, while we have our skeletons on the inside, bugs have their skeletons on the outside.
 Geoffroy Saint-Hilaire went a step further: bugs don't just live inside their skeletons, they live inside their vertebrae.
 Cuvier and his supporters smirked then; plenty of people smirk now.
 Geoffroy Saint-Hilaire didn't stop there.
 When two young biologists submitted a paper for review arguing that cuttlefish look like vertebrates doubled back on themselves, he stepped in, largely rewrote their paper, and argued for a relationship between mollusks and vertebrates.
 The young biologists got so uncomfortable with his hypothesis that they withdrew their own names from the paper.
 Geoffroy Saint-Hilaire was undaunted, and Cuvier was incensed.
 The arguments turned public.